php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-size"></a>
 #### size:_value_

 The field under validation must have a size matching the given _value_.
 For string data, _value_ corresponds to the number of characters.
 For numeric data, _value_ corresponds to a given integer value.
-For an array, _size_ corresponds to the `count` of the array.
 For files, _size_ corresponds to the file size in kilobytes.

 <a name="rule-string"></a>
 #### string